 – I do not provide crossover design services.

 There are talented speaker designers who already offer this service.
 I am not trying to compete in that market.

 – I will not violate intellectual property rights of original designers.

 I will not build you a DIY kit crossover that you have not purchased or is not publicly available.
-Occasionally, someone has asked me to build them a crossover for one of the popular retail DIY kits, that they have not purchased.
+Occasionally, someone has asked me to build them a crossover for one of the popular DIY kits, that use unpublished crossover designs.
 I can only offer assembly services for a kit you have purchased, or for a crossover schematic you have provided.
 I will not provide schematics for a build of someone else’s design without their permission, or unless they have made that design public.